Serres, Aude

 Serres ([sɛʁ]; Sèrras) is a commune in the Aude department in southern France.

 Geography

 The commune is situated on the Route Departmental D613 between Arques and Couiza.
 Mount Pech Cardou at an altitude of 795 m overlooks Serres village.

 Population

 Sights

 The village has a 16th-century chateau, church dedicated to St Pierre and Tinel wine museum with a 15th-century vaulted wine cellar.

 A 17th-century restored bridge over the river Rialsesse has a Méridienne verte ("Green Meridian") marker.
 Another marker is situated outside the church at the old olive tree.

+The patron saint of the village is St. Miguel.

 Economy

-The area produces Chardonnay grapes used in Blanquette wine.
+The area produces Chardonnay, Chenin, Pinot Noir, Carignan and Mauzac grapes used in Blanquette wine.
+The village has a caveau where Nicolas Therez and Amandine Caruso produce some of Limoux's finest wines.